citp/privacy-policy-historical/h/hi/hin/hintsandthings.co.uk.md

-> *The following text is extracted and transformed from the hintsandthings.co.uk privacy policy that was archived on 2012-05-31.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120531220504id_/http%3A//www.hintsandthings.co.uk/Privacy.htm) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the hintsandthings.co.uk privacy policy that was archived on 2012-09-19.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120919230105id_/http%3A//www.hintsandthings.co.uk/Privacy.htm) for the most accurate reproduction.*

-# Privacy Policy - www.hintsandthings.com
+# Privacy and Cookie Policy - www.hintsandthings.com

+**

 * * *